founderofxponent/virion-labs-mono-repo/packages/virion-labs-discord-bot-client/README.md

 # Virion Labs Client Discord Bot

 A dedicated bot for client servers to sync guilds, channels, and roles with the Virion Labs dashboard.
-This bot is separate from the public-facing campaign bot.
+This bot supports multiple clients via `/sync client:<documentId>`.

+## Command
+- `/sync client:<documentId>`: Collects the current guild channels and roles and posts them to the Business Logic API.
+Requires the invoker to have Manage Server permissions.

 ## Responsibilities
-- Offer a `/sync` command that collects current guild channels and roles
+- Offer a `/sync` command with a required `client` argument (Strapi client `documentId`).
 - POST the payload to the Business Logic API webhook:
   - `POST /api/v1/integrations/discord/client/bot-sync`
   - Headers: `x-api-key: ${BUSINESS_LOGIC_API_KEY}`